kluhan/kraken/README.md

 ## Installation
 This section describes how to install the Kraken on a single machine.

+### Prerequisites
+To run the Kraken, you need to have a working installation of [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).
+Alternatively, you can use [Rancher Desktop](https://rancherdesktop.io/), a Docker desktop alternative for Windows, Mac, and Linux.
+If neither is available, you can try [Podman](https://podman.io/) as an untested alternative, which is a drop-in replacement for Docker and seems to work better in some cases on the M1 architecture.

 ### Step 1: Summon the Kraken!
 To install the **Kraken**, you basically need two things: the **Docker Image** and and some **Configuration File**.